Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 580 3GB should be 234% faster than the GeForce 9600 GT 512MB in general, due to its greater bandwidth. (explain)
+Memory BandwidthIn theory, the GeForce GTX 580 3GB should be a lot faster than the GeForce 9600 GT 512MB in general. (explain)

-Texel RateThe GeForce GTX 580 3GB is quite a bit (about 138%) faster with regards to anisotropic filtering than the GeForce 9600 GT 512MB. (explain)
+Texel RateThe GeForce GTX 580 3GB should be a lot (approximately 138%) more effective at anisotropic filtering than the GeForce 9600 GT 512MB. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 580 3GB is the winner, by a large margin. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 580 3GB is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison